HISPlayer/UnrealWindows-SDK/introduction.md

   * 5.2.1
   * 5.3.2

 Only official Unreal versions from Epic Games Store are supported.
-Custom github source code is not supported.
+Custom source code version is not supported.

 ### Supported Stream Protocols:
   * HLS (Live & VOD)